city_hall

 Attend the hearing

 At the hearing, you or a representative should be prepared to present your application to the Commission.
 The Chair will introduce the application, then invite you to provide a brief overview of the project.
 Please limit your presentation to 10 minutes.
 After your presentation, Commissioners may ask you questions and ask for staff comments.
-After Commissioner questions, members of the public will be invited to submit public comments.
+After Commissioner questions, members of the public will be invited to submit their comments.

 Following the discussion, the Chair will ask for a motion.
 If a motion is brought and seconded, the Commission will vote.
 If the Commission votes to approve the permit, our staff will finalize the permit after the meeting.
 If any conditions were amended, staff will make permit modifications as instructed before finalizing the permit.